Key Laravel security features: high-level protection for websites

 Protection against cross-site request forgery in Laravel

-Attackers use cross-site request forgery (CSRF) to perform unwanted actions on the part of authenticated user.
+Attackers use cross-site request forgery (CSRF) to perform unwanted actions on the part of the authenticated user.
 Malicious requests are sent to the target site from another site that the user visits.
 The target website believes the forged requests to be legitimate ones coming from the logged-in user.

 Laravel has CSRF protection enabled out-of-box.
 For this, it uses CSRF tokens.
 Tokens are generated on the form entry and compared against the ones saved in the user session.
 If there is no match, the request is not executed.